 This is an issue with the English dub, too.
 It obviously uses the (usually expertly done) name localizations from the games, but doesn't always understand why the game localized it the way it did, and what the pun is supposed to be, thus screwing up the pronunciation.
-Thus, the tiny rock Pokemon that resembles a bonsai tree in a flowerpot, named "Usohachi" (from "uso" (=fake) and "hachi" (=flowerpot)) in the original, got cleverly localized to "Bonsly" in the games (from "bonsai", "sly" and "lie")... and the dub goes ahead and pronounces it "Bon-slee".
+Thus, the tiny rock Pokemon that resembles a bonsai tree in a flowerpot, named "Usohachi" (from "uso" (=fake) and "hachi" (=flowerpot)) in the original, got cleverly localized to "Bonsly" in the games (from "bonsai", "sly" and "lie") and the dub pronounces it "Bon-slee".

 The Latin American Spanish dub of Pokémon, since season 10.
-Though mistakes and inconsistences were always made, they usually were ignored due to nostalgia and the generally good quality of the rest of the work.
-But then bad dub stroke and translationg mistakes and inconsitenses became much more evident (so big I wouldn't encourage listing every single one of them) and many people were turned off by the series.
+Though mistakes and inconsistencies were always made, they usually were ignored due to nostalgia and the generally good quality of the rest of the work.
+But then bad dub stroke and translationg mistakes and inconsistencies became much more evident (so big I wouldn't encourage listing every single one of them) and many people were turned off by the series.
 The change of dub company for season 13 seemed to brighten up things a bit, although the translator is using Nintendo of Europe's names for cities and attacks making the new dub something really odd to watch (name conventions between Latin America and Spain are vastly different when it comes to this, since Latin American dub translates directly from the English dub, and Spanish dub translates according to the Spanish games from Europe).

-The brazilian dub of Pokémon translated String Shot as "Tiro de Estilingue", which means Sling Shot.
+The Brazilian dub of Pokémon translated String Shot as "Tiro de Estilingue", which means Sling Shot.

 Somewhat justified because of who used said technique in the debuting episodes of the anime: Caterpie, whose antennae is shaped like a pink slingshot.